Tasmania’s Coolest Winter Highlights

 More Tasmanian tips?

-Here at Holm Oak, we’re open daily through winter from 11am to 4pm, and you’re always welcome to cosy up to the fire for a tasting flight of pinot noir while you enjoy a platter of local salmon, cheeses and more.
+Here at Holm Oak, we’re open Monday to Friday through winter from 10am to 3pm, and you’re always welcome to cosy up to the fire for a tasting flight of pinot noir while you enjoy a platter of local salmon, cheeses and more.